 I also have a Ninja blender and find it isn't quite powerful enough for smoothies.
 Essentially, the quality of your blender will determine just how smooth & creamy your smoothie can get.

 FAQ & Expert Tips:

 Overall, YOU have to decide what healthy means to you.
-I'm a firm believer there is no "one definition" of what healthy is, but for me it means eating foods that are nutritious, filling, and that make me feel GOOD.
-I will be honest, this isn't a low calorie smoothie, but it IS a high protein smoothie full of nutrients that will keep you full.
+I'm a firm believer there is no one definition of what healthy is, but for me it means eating foods that are nutritious, filling, and that makes me feel GOOD.
+I will be honest, this isn't a low-calorie smoothie, but it IS a high-protein smoothie full of nutrients that will keep you full.

-- 2 cups frozen sweet potatoes (260 grams, blanched and cubed)
+- 2 cups frozen sweet potatoes blanched and cubed

-- 1 cup plant-based yogurt (240 grams, I used Forager project unsweetened yogurt)
+- 1 cup plant-based yogurt I used Forager project unsweetened yogurt

-- 3 Tbsp maple syrup (56 grams, add more or less to adjust sweetness of smoothie)
+- 2-3 Tablespoons maple syrup add more or less to adjust sweetness of smoothie

-- 2 Tbsp nut butter (32 grams, I used almond butter)
+- 2 Tablespoons nut butter I used almond butter

-- ⅛ tsp salt (1 gram, adds a lot of flavor and actually makes the smoothie sweeter!)
+- ⅛ teaspoon salt adds a lot of flavor and actually makes the smoothie sweeter!

 - Add all the ingredients to a blender including the frozen sweet potato, plant-based milk, yogurt, maple syrup, nut butter, hemp seeds, pumpkin pie spice, and salt.